kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/03-managing-your-direct-debits/articles/02-how-do-i-see-what-direct-debits-i-have/content.md

+# Managing your Direct Debits
-# How do I see what Direct Debits I have?
+## How do I see what Direct Debits I have?
 You can see any Direct Debit you’ve set up on the Direct Debit page of your account.
 To find this on the website:

   1. Go to **Manage**